 You must have a plan for how to restore your system to operating condition if the worst happens.
 For general guidance about how to plan for disaster recovery using GCP, see:

-For information about backup and recovery for SAP HANA, see the SAP HANA on GCP Operations Guide.
+For information about SAP HANA backup and recovery, see the SAP HANA on GCP Operations Guide.

-For information about backup and recovery for SAP ASE, see SAP ASE Performance and Tuning Series: Physical Database Tuning.
+For information about SAP ASE backup and recovery, see SAP ASE Performance and Tuning Series: Physical Database Tuning.

-For information about creating a backup and recovery plan for SQL Server, see Building a Microsoft SQL Server Disaster Recovery Plan on Compute Engine.
+For information about creating an SQL Server backup and recovery plan, see Building a Microsoft SQL Server Disaster Recovery Plan on Compute Engine.

 By default, each Compute Engine VM has a small root persistent disk that contains the operating system.
 You can add additional disks to your VMs to act as storage for the different components of your system.